ItzPongo/Project-G/README.md

 # Project-G
 Video Game Project (WIP)

 **Project G** is currently an in-progress video game project.
-This repository mostly has unfinished files and prototypes
+This repository mostly has unfinished files and prototypes.

 ---